EricForgy/Pages.jl/README.md

   "/PagesJL.js" => (anonymous function)
 ~~~

-`pages` is a global dictionary of pages, but what is a page?
+`pages` is a global dictionary of named pages, but what is a page?
 All you need to know about a page is that it takes a `Request` and produces a `Response`, i.e. a function `req -> res`.
 Often, the response is in the form of a string, e.g. the contents of an HTML file.

 Pages comes with one page already defined, i.e. `"/PagesJL.js"`.
 Here is the [definition](https://github.com/CoherentCapital/Pages.jl/blob/master/src/server.jl#L7):